molayoanjorin/Business-Intelligence-/Power BI/README.md

 This project focuses on building an interactive Business Performance Intelligence Dashboard using Microsoft Power BI.

-The objective was to transform raw retail sales data into an interactive business intelligence solution that allows management to understand:
+The objective was to transform raw sales data into an interactive business intelligence solution that allows management to understand:

 * How the business is performing
 * What is driving revenue and profitability